The Why of Health Legal Documents

 Types of Legal Documents

 We hear words like wills, living wills, and power of attorneys.
 Unless you’re a legal professional, we need some definitions.
-This article explains the different types of Power of Attorney.
+This article explains the different types of Power of Attorney: What is a Power of Attorney (POA)?

 How To Create Them